Get Informed/Parent FAQ

 High School and Middle School Tour Parents - Frequently Asked Questions

-If you still have questions after reading the answers to the following frequently asked questions please feel free to contact Tanya for Middle School or Caitlin for High School Programs whose email and phone are at the bottom of this page.
+If you still have questions after reading the answers to the following frequently asked questions please feel free to contact our Programs staff whose email and phone are at the bottom of this page.

 Who is responsible for this Tour?

 Students Today Leaders Forever (STLF) is partnering with students and staff at schools to create this positive experience.
 All rules and expectations of the school will also apply on the Tour.
 STLF holds legal liability for the program.

 How many chaperones are on the bus and what are their roles?